Tony-91/CleanCode-Guide-For-Programmers/README.md

 > To manage these boundaries effectively, you should limit the number of places in your code that directly reference or interact with these external systems.
 You can wrap them in a way that makes them more predictable and manageable for your code, or you can use an adapter to bridge the gap between your code's interface and the one provided by the external system.
 This approach makes your code more understandable, ensures consistent use of external systems, and reduces the effort needed to maintain your code when external components change.

-## Chapter 8: The Battle of Elements ⚔️
-A fierce battle erupts, pitting elemental forces against each other in a struggle for dominance.

 ## Chapter 9: The Power Within 🌟
 Harnessing newfound abilities, our hero embarks on a quest for self-discovery and enlightenment.